Independent research No product sales No commissions Verified against the source

 Within the first three years of a policy being issued, the insurer has the right to investigate the claim and reject it if they find material misrepresentation — meaning information that was deliberately hidden and would have affected whether the insurer issued the policy or at what premium.

 After three years, the insurer loses the right to question the policy on most grounds — except proven fraud.
+This is the "incontestability" principle: once the policy has lived past three years, it becomes near-bulletproof.

 The correct approach is always complete disclosure.
 It takes two minutes on the application form and protects everything.